 Because the nutrients are delivered directly to the roots, hydroponic plants typically grow 30 to 50 percent faster than soil-grown plants.
 They also use up to 90 percent less water, because the water is recirculated rather than draining away into the ground.

-The six main types of hydroponic systems
+The 6 main types of hydroponic systems

 There are six main ways to set up a hydroponic garden.
 They range from completely passive (no electricity) to actively managed systems.
 Here is a brief overview of each:

 A plant sits in a container of nutrient solution.
 As it drinks, the water level drops, creating an air gap that provides oxygen to the roots.
 No pump, no timer, no electricity.
 This is the easiest starting point for beginners and costs less than five pounds to set up.
+See our Kratky method hydroponics guide for the complete breakdown.

-- Deep Water Culture (DWC)
+#2Deep Water Culture (DWC) โ€” Faster growth

 Similar to Kratky but with an air pump that bubbles oxygen into the water.
 The roots are fully submerged in aerated nutrient solution.
 DWC grows plants faster than Kratky because the constant oxygenation supports more vigorous root growth.
+See our Kratky vs DWC comparison for the full breakdown.

-- Nutrient Film Technique (NFT)
+#3Nutrient Film Technique (NFT) โ€” Commercial standard

 A thin film of nutrient solution flows through shallow channels.
 Plant roots sit in the channels, absorbing nutrients as the water passes over them.
 The solution is continuously pumped from a reservoir, flows through the channels, and returns to the reservoir in a loop.

-- Ebb and flow (flood and drain)
+#4Ebb and flow (flood and drain) โ€” Balanced approach

 A tray of plants is periodically flooded with nutrient solution, then drained.
 The roots absorb nutrients during the flood phase and oxygen during the drain phase.
 A timer controls the pump to cycle between flooding and draining.